Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Discussion

 \subsection{Limitations}

-While the comparison of our \textit{Therapist-Exoskeleton-Patient} framework and conventional manual assistance is relevant in understanding the therapist's ability to modify their patient's kinematics during training, we acknowledge that this comparison has some limitations.
+Although the comparison of our TEPI framework and CMT is relevant in understanding the therapist's ability to modify their patient's kinematics during training, this comparison has limitations.
 For higher functioning individuals with chronic stroke, physical therapists would likely implement progressive, resistive strategies, as opposed to manual assistance, to more appropriately challenge patients during training \cite{ouellette2004high}.
 As a first step in the validation of our framework in a neurologically impaired population, we focused on higher-functioning individuals with chronic stroke and gave the physical therapist freedom to decide which specific aspects of gait to correct for each patient across visits.
-In addition, the proposed framework was tested during conventional, body weight-supported treadmill training, involving forward walking at speeds slower than all patient's self-selected, overground velocities.
-To better understand its impact and advantages, future research should explore more complex ambulatory activities.
-For instance, assessing this framework during more challenging gait speeds (e.g., greater than self-selected velocity) in different overground conditions (e.g., overground walking, stairs, ramps) could provide valuable insights into how this technology may be adapted for clinical use.
+In addition, the proposed framework was tested during conventional, body weight-supported treadmill training.
+However, to better understand its influence and advantages, future research should explore more complex ambulatory activities.
+For instance, assessing this framework during ambulatory activities of daily living, such as overground walking, stairs, and ramps, could provide valuable insight into how this technology may be adapted for clinical use.
+Moreover, since standardized clinical assessments of lower-limb function were not included in this study, future longitudinal studies should incorporate clinical measures such as the Lower Extremity Fugl-Meyer Assessment and overground gait biomechanics to evaluate training-related changes and long-term recovery.